khanonjs/khanon.js-website/public/docs/4-using-sprite-interface.md

 [`keyFrames`](https://khanonjs.com/api-docs/interfaces/decorators_sprite.SpriteAnimation.html#keyFrames) is used to generate events when the animation reach one or more frames.
 Subscribe to the key frame events trought the [subscribeToKeyframe](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#subscribeToKeyframe) method.
 Use [clearKeyframeSubscriptions](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#clearKeyframeSubscriptions) to clear all key frame subscriptions.

-To play an animation call the [playAnimation](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#playAnimation) method indicating the `id`.
-You can override the [`loop`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#playAnimation) animation property, and define a callback for each animaton end in the [`completed`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#playAnimation) parameter.
+To play an animation call the [playAnimation](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#playAnimation) method indicating the [`id`](https://khanonjs.com/api-docs/interfaces/decorators_sprite.SpriteAnimation.html#id).
+You can define the [`options`](https://khanonjs.com/api-docs/interfaces/decorators_sprite.SpriteAnimationOptions.html), and receive a callback for each animaton end in the [`completed`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#playAnimation) parameter.

 Call [stopAnimation](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#stopAnimation) to stop the animation.